jacobbm20/ElasticSearch_Python_Course/README.md

 For any questions or feedback, please reach out to [simad3647@gmail.com](mailto:simad3647@gmail.com) or leave a comment on the YouTube videos.

-Happy learning, and enjoy your journey into ElasticSearch with Python!
+Happy learning, and enjoy your journey into Elasticsearch with Python!